 Alcohol & safer drinking

 Drinking alcohol is a risk to health.
-The government and NHS recommend anyone drinking should stay within safer limits.
+The NHS recommend anyone drinking should stay within safer limits.

 Instant Expert: Find out how many units and calories there are in any alcoholic drink from Drinkaware.